 Eating fish, while not nearly as well studied as the supplements, has had more consistently positive results in observational studies.
 However, in the few randomized trials that have been done on the potential benefits of eating fatty fish in patients with heart disease, the results have been inconsistent.
 So even going to the source, whether it be salmon, tuna, mackerel, or some other oily fish, has not clearly lived up to the promises of good heart health.

-Despite the inconsistent evidence, the American Heart Association (AHA) still recommends eating omega-3 fatty acids to promote heart health.
-According to the AHA, people should aim to eat two servings (8 ounces) of oily fish per week.
+Despite the inconsistent evidence, the AHA still recommends eating omega-3 fatty acids to promote heart health.
+According to the AHA, people should aim to eat 2 servings (8 ounces) of oily fish per week.
 These recommendations are not only based on the potential benefits of fish fat, but also on the idea that eating this type of fat will replace less healthy saturated fats found in other meats or in dairy products.

 In addition, for people who have coronary artery disease, the AHA recommends about 1 gram of EPA and DHA per day.
 While it's best to get this from eating oily fish, the AHA encourages people to talk with their doctors about taking supplements.
 And those with high triglyceride levels may need an even higher amount of omega-3s.